Akash-Ramjyothi/Leak-Master-App/README.md

 </p>

 ## 📜 Description:
-Developed a Mobile Application, that continuously monitors the amount of Gas Leak in an appliance, whose values are fetched from an MQ-2 Gas Sensor (IoT Sensor).
-It can detect when the Gas is OFF, when there is "No Gas Leak", or when the "Gas Leak is Detected".
-When the Gas Leak is detected, it initiates an Alert SMS and Alert Email notification with external APIs.
-The values are interfaced on a real-time basis.
+Developed a mobile application, integrated with an MQ-2 Gas Sensor, ensures rapid gas status detection in just 5 seconds for "Gas OFF," immediate response within 15 seconds for "No Gas Leak," and alert notifications dispatched within 30 seconds when a "Gas Leak is Detected."
+In the case of a gas leak, it initiates Alert SMS and Email notifications in under 1 minute.
+Additionally, the application provides real-time monitoring, offering data updates at seconds intervals, enabling users to take swift, data-driven action to ensure safety and appliance security.

 ## 📽 Sample Demo: